MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Software/Examples_Msp430G2553_LunchBox/Exp12_LunchBox_HelloSSDWithInterrupt/Gist.rst

-Experiment 12 - LunchBox Hello Seven Segment Display with Interrupt
+Experiment 12 - LunchBox Hello Seven Segment Display
 ===================================

 Description
 ^^^^^^^^^^^^
-This example code provides function and register settings for increasing count on every press of external switch having interrupt on falling edge.
+This example code provides function and register settings for increasing count on every press of external switch.
 The count will increase from 0 to F (in Hexadecimal).

 Hardware needed
 ^^^^^^^^^^^^^^^